 I don’t love confining our children to age and grade levels because I firmly believe that children learn best when they are interested in a topic, regardless of age.

 That’s why I wrote my Lazy Unit Study ebook and created the Lazy Unit Study 101 digital course.
-I want parents to feel equipped to relax, tell that Ghost of Public School Past to shush, and to surrender to delight-driven learning.
-(Psst!
-Use the code HAPPYHOLIDAYS from now through 1/1/20 to get a discount on these resources!)
+I want parents to feel equipped to relax, look at that kiddo in front of them, and to surrender to delight-driven learning.

 But embracing rabbit holes and surrendering to delight-driven learning isn’t the only reason I struggled to write this series.
 Without boring you too much, I want you to know that there is so much that goes into getting that age level stamped on that board game box.
 Yes, it has a bit to do with reading level, but it also has to do with government rules and regulations.

 That’s why I don’t pay attention to age or grade level when it comes to gameschooling.
 Our family will play almost anything as long as the kiddos are interested in the game.
 We modify the game as needed and create house rules when necessary.
 (I also believe almost any game can be modified to work for your family.
 That post will be coming soon, promise!)